pubnub/pubnub-mcp-server/resources/sdk_docs/dart_presence.md

 ## Announce heartbeat

-A device linked to the UUID in the keyset can notify channels and channelGroups about its presence.
+A device for the keyset UUID can notify channels and channel groups that it is present.

 ### Method(s)